 Founded in 2013 by friends Ellie Evans and Tanya Evans; Elle Evans Swimwear creates beautiful, sustainable, swimwear for people who care about fashion and the future.

 Overwhelmed by the impact of the industry they had both worked in and loved for years, Elle and Tan have been doing things their way from the day they teamed up.
 Shying away from mass production they make each swimsuit to order in their ethical workspace in Melbourne, Australia.
-Choosing to use luxurious lycra made from 100% recycled plastic waste -dredged from the ocean- to create all their products.
+Choosing to use luxurious Vita ECONYL® regenerated nylon made from 100% nylon waste from the oceans and landfills- to create all their products.
 Sustainable practices are the backbone of the company, but contemporary, fashion-focused designs are what Elle Evans Swimwear has become known for.
 Attention to detail, innovative cuts and their signature nature-inspired prints come together to create magic each and every collection.

 -saving the ocean one bikini at a time

 Made from ECONYL® 100% regenerated nylon yarn, our fabric has a long and fascinating story before it even reaches our workspace in Melbourne.
 The ECONYL® process starts with rescuing waste, like fishing nets, fabric scraps, carpet flooring and industrial plastic from landfills and oceans all over the world.
 That waste is then sorted and cleaned to recover all of the nylon possible.
 Through a radical regeneration and purification process, the nylon waste is recycled right back to its original quality.
 That means ECONYL® regenerated nylon is exactly the same as virgin nylon, and has the potential to be recycled infinitely, without ever losing its quality.

 The fabrics we use are man made, no animals are harmed to produce them, in fact, as ECONYL® is made from plastic waste dredged from the sea, the marine-life are actually benefiting from our fabric being made!